DoeringChristian/claudepod/README.md

 # claudepod

-A CLI tool for managing Claude Code Docker/Podman instances with declarative TOML configuration.
+A CLI tool for managing containerized development environments with declarative TOML configuration.
+Define custom commands to run any tools in reproducible Docker/Podman containers.

 ## Features

+- **Custom Command System**: Define any command to run in containers (Claude Code, shells, custom tools)
+- **Command Aliases**: Commands can reference other commands for flexible workflows
+- **Persistent Containers**: One container per project for fast startup and state preservation
 - **Declarative Configuration**: Define your environment in a `claudepod.toml` file
 - **Lock File Protection**: Hash-based lock file (similar to Cargo.lock) ensures builds are reproducible
 - **Podman First**: Uses Podman by default, with Docker support available